Retirement Saving Plans

 TIAA is the plans' provider and hosts all the investment funds on their platform.

 The Basic Plan and Matching Plan work in tandem.
 If you’re a full-time staff member, or faculty in an eligible position, you’re eligible for both plans.

 The Basic Plan

-Penn automatically makes age-based contributions to the Basic Plan after one year of service.
+Penn automatically makes age-based contributions to the Basic Plan.
 If you’re eligible for this plan, you don’t have to do anything to receive these contributions.

 (percent of your base pay)

 Eligible employees may make contributions of up to 5% of their standard pay to the Matching Plan, up to IRS limits.
 Penn makes a dollar-for-dollar match for any contributions you make to the Matching Plan.
 If you want to make contributions beyond 5%, you can make those contributions to the Supplemental Plan (these Supplemental Plan contributions aren't matched, and the IRS limits linked above apply to these contributions too).

 Matching Contributions are made by Penn on a per-pay-period basis.
 You will receive Matching Contributions for a particular pay period only if you made an Employee Contribution during that pay period.
 If your Employee Contributions stop for any reason (for example, you reach an IRS limit), Matching Contributions stop and you may not receive all of the Matching Contributions that you could have received had you contributed to the Plan throughout the year.
 For this reason, be sure to calculate your per-pay-period Employee Contribution amount so that you make contributions throughout the year without reaching a limit early and losing any Matching Contributions.